-To open a saved file, select File/Open and Scratch will ask if you want to save your current project.
+To open a saved file from your computer, select File/Load from your computer.
+Scratch may ask if you want to save your current project if you are working on another one.
 Once you do that, Scratch will let you drill to the project you want to load and it will load it onto the programming area for you to continue experimenting with it.
+You will need to remember where your files are saved.
 It should look like the code in Figure 14.

+If you are saving online, just go to the folder icon on the menu bar at the top right and choose the file you want to open.
+You need to log in to Scratch to save online.
+This is probably the best way for students to save as they can move to new computers and once logged in can still get their projects.
 The next step is to put a loop around the code so that it will continue to ask you for an answer more than one time.
 The forever loop achieves this, as shown in Figure 15.
 This loop will, as its name suggests, go on forever, even if you get the correct answer.
 There are lots of ways to fix this but an easy way is to press the red stop sign next to the green flag at the top of the stage window.